dragonflyoss/Dragonfly2/docs/en/user-guide/proxy/docker.md

 openssl x509 -req -days 36500 -extfile openssl.conf -extensions v3_ca -in ca.csr -signkey ca.key -out ca.crt
 ```

-### Step 2: Configure Dfdaemon
+### Step 2: Configure client

-To use dfdaemon as HTTP proxy, first you need to append a proxy rule in
+To use client as HTTP proxy, first you need to append a proxy rule in
-`$HOME/.dragonfly/dfget-daemon.yaml`, This will proxy `your.private.registry`'s requests for image layers:
+`$HOME/.dragonfly/config/dfget.yaml`, This will proxy `your.private.registry`'s requests for image layers:

 ```yaml
 proxy: